Do you manage your money or you let money manage you?

 2. Late Payment Fees

-Most lenders charger you a late payment fee, the charges vary from lender to lender.
-Its worth looking at these charges before borrowing money.
+Most lenders charge you a late payment fee, the charges vary from lender to lender.
+It’s worth looking at these charges before borrowing money.

 3. Withdrawal Charges.

 When you want to take money out of the ATM machine or cash machine with your debit card make sure you are using a free charging ATM machine.
 ATM machine charges start from £1.50 per each withdrawal.

 If you have a credit card and you exceed your limit you might face some charges.
 It always good to stay within your credit card limit to avoid any charges.

 If you have a loan and you decide to pay your loan earlier than your agreed date with the lender some lenders make you pay an early repayment charge.

 It might be wise to check with your lender or check on your terms and condition of your loan if there are any charges.